-Copper and Cobalt Exploration: Tsodilo has identified within the same area exciting potential for Copper/Cobalt, Rare Earth Elements (REE), and Gold within these same Katanga meta-sediments and associated basement complex.
-Tsodilo has reviewed and refined its targets to fourteen (14) high priority Cu and Co targets for further exploration.
+Copper and Cobalt Exploration: Tsodilo has identified within the same area the exciting potential for Copper/Cobalt, Rare Earth Elements (REE), and Gold within these same Katanga meta-sediments and associated basement complex.
+Tsodilo has reviewed and refined its targets to fourteen (14) high-priority Cu and Co targets for further exploration.
 This work led to a soil sampling program to help define these targets further.
 5,071 soil samples were collected and sieved to 180 meshes from the sub-deflation soil zone during the dry season.
-The first targets soil samples were sent for a specialized partial digestion technique which has been specially developed for sampling in covered terrains called TerraLeach at Intertek laboratories Australia.
-This data was validated and further studied to remove geomorphological controls and highlighted a significant target of interest that has be prioritized for drilling.
-Further geological interpretation and modelling has been on-going and is designed to aid in delineating zones of alteration, such as albite and Na-feldspar alteration which act as pathfinders for fluid flow zones that may help in defining areas that may have potential for Cu mobility.
+The first target soil samples were sent for a specialized partial digestion technique which has been specially developed for sampling in covered terrains called TerraLeach at Intertek laboratories Australia.
+This data was validated and further studied to remove geomorphological controls and highlighted a significant target of interest that has been prioritized for drilling.
+Further geological interpretation and modelling have been ongoing and are designed to aid in delineating zones of alteration, such as albite and Na-feldspar alteration which act as pathfinders for fluid flow zones that may help in defining areas that may have potential for Cu mobility.
 This geological interpretation program has also aided in our understanding of the geology of the area, where there have been some significant developments in our regional understanding that are being captured and mapped.

-Rare Earth Element Exploration: The Company has identified at least two significant skarn associated prospects (C26 and C27) that contain a standard suite of ordinary carbonate, silicate, and phosphate REE minerals of well-established metallurgy that can be exploited easily.
+Rare Earth Element Exploration: The Company has identified at least two significant skarn associated prospects 1822C26 ("C26") and 1822C27("C27") that contain a standard suite of ordinary carbonate, silicate, and phosphate REE minerals of well-established metallurgy that can be exploited easily.
 The holes in the two skarn anomalies C27 and C26 that stand out as being high in TREO% are as follows:

-- 1822C27_6: C27 skarn anomaly This hole has the highest TREO recorded at 1.49% at 2m of intervals over 1% TREO and 4m of intervals over 0.1% TREO. - \$\delta\$ 1822C27_2: C26 skarn anomaly This hole has 1m over 1% TREO but has 45m of intervals over 0.1% TREO. - \Diamond 1822C26_1: C26 skarn anomaly This hole has 18m of intervals over 0.1% TREO. - ♦ 1822C26_3: C26 skarn anomaly This hole has 11m of intervals over 0.1% TREO.
+- ♦ 1822C27_6: C27 skarn anomaly This hole has the highest TREO recorded at 1.49% at 2m of intervals over 1% TREO and 4m of intervals over 0.1% TREO. - \$\dagger\$ 1822C27_2: C26 skarn anomaly This hole has 1m over 1% TREO but has 45m of intervals over 0.1% TREO. - ♦ 1822C26_1: C26 skarn anomaly This hole has 18m of intervals over 0.1% TREO. - ♦ 1822C26_3: C26 skarn anomaly This hole has 11m of intervals over 0.1% TREO.

-The C27 skarn anomaly, which is the larger of the two skarn prospects, has been modeled to a conceptual Exploration Target of 76 Mt to 92 Mt of skarn with grades ranging from 0.05 % to 1 % Total Rare Earth Elements Oxide (TREO).
-This conceptual C27 skarn anomaly Exploration Target was generated by geologically modelling in 3 dimensions using the drill-hole intersections of the C27 skarn anomaly allowing volumes representing the C27 skarn to be generated.
+The C27 skarn anomaly, which is the larger of the two skarn prospects, has been modeled to a conceptual Exploration Target of 81 Mt to 97 Mt of skarn with grades ranging from 0.05 % to 1.5 % Total Rare Earth Elements Oxide (TREO).
+The C26 skarn tonnage ranges from 4 Mt to 5 Mt with grades from 0.05 % to 0.5 % TREO.
+It has to be noted that these numbers are only for the modeled regions where there are drilled holes and do not cover the whole skarn area as modeled from the surface magnetic expression.
+These conceptual skarn anomaly Exploration Targets were generated by geologically modelling in 3 dimensions using the drill-hole intersections of the skarn anomaly allowing volumes representing the skarn to be generated.
 These modelled volumes were then turned into the tonnages quoted by using a likely range of densities for this skarn material of 2.5 to 3.0 g/cm3.
-It is important to note that the tonnages and grade quoted in this exploration target is are conceptual in nature, there has been insufficient exploration to define this fully as a mineral resource and that it is uncertain if further exploration will result in the full target being delineated as a mineral resource.
+It is important to note that the tonnages and grades quoted in this exploration target are conceptual in nature, there has been insufficient exploration to define this fully as a mineral resource, and that it is uncertain if further exploration will result in the full target being delineated as a mineral resource.